godotengine/godot-docs/about/list_of_features.rst

 - Follows the Disney PBR model.
 - Uses a roughness-metallic workflow with support for ORM textures.
 - Normal mapping.
-- Parallax/relief mapping with the level of detail automatically based on distance.
+- Parallax/relief mapping with automatic level of detail based on distance.
 - Sub-surface scattering and transmittance.
 - Proximity fade (soft particles) and distance fade.
 - Distance fade can use alpha blending or dithering to avoid going through